Henry Bromley (died 1615): The 1604 parliament

 Bromley stood for election in Worcestershire in 1604.
 This election was unusually and bitterly contested, as Bromley's candidacy was opposed by the recusant John Talbot of Grafton.
-According to Grafton, his opposition stemmed from Bromley's high-handedness in trying to get Sir William Walsh to stand down in his favour so that he could triumph through Court influence.
-Grafton gave his backing to two other candidates: Sir Edmund Harewell and Sir John Pakington.
+According to Talbot, his opposition stemmed from Bromley's high-handedness in trying to get Sir William Walsh to stand down in his favour so that he could triumph through Court influence.
+Talbot gave his backing to two other candidates: Sir Edmund Harewell and Sir John Pakington.
 However, Bromley had the backing of a large section of the local gentry, including the sheriff, Sir Thomas Russell, and the Lyttelton affinity, now centred on his sister Meriel.
-He was duly, along with Sir William Lygon, a heavily indebted landowner of questionable religious allegiance who died in 1608, and was replaced by Sir Samuel Sandys.
+He was duly elected, along with Sir William Lygon, a heavily indebted landowner of questionable religious allegiance who died in 1608, and was replaced by Sir Samuel Sandys.
 The 1604 parliament was to last for seven years and his son Thomas Bromley was elected to its successor in 1614.
 There was little aristocratic influence now over the county and Bromleys and Lytteltons were to dominate the representation of Worcestershire in the Parliaments of James I and Charles I.

 In the first session of the parliament, Bromley was fairly active.
 Robert Wroth proposed a package of reforms to the House, some apparently sponsored by Cecil, including the vexed issue of wardship.
 Bromley was appointed to the committee to deal with Wroth's programme, and took part in a conference with the Lords about wardship, although ultimately little came of it.
 Bromley was part of a committee to consider a proposal from Sir Henry Neville, another former member of the Essex faction, to rethink the treason laws.
 He also sat on the committees that dealt with restoration of property and titles to Robert Devereux, 3rd Earl of Essex, Henry Wriothesley, 3rd Earl of Southampton, who had been imprisoned for his part in the Essex rebellion, and Thomas Howard, 21st Earl of Arundel, whose father had died in the Tower, a Catholic martyr, in 1595.
 In June he was appointed to a similar committee to restore property to the children of John Lyttleton: it was chaired by his friend and cousin, Edward Bromley.
 He also took part in three committees on religion, including consideration of two bills to forbid pluralism, the simultaneous holding of several benefices.
 Importantly, in April he took part in a conference to ascertain the Lords' proposals on the Union of the two realms.